-Five-Year Strategic Planning
+Strategic Planning

-The District maintains a Strategic Plan to address service levels and operational needs over a fiveyear horizon.
-The Strategic Plan envisions an organizational culture that adheres to the District's core values and makes efficient and effective use of all available resources.
+The District maintains a Strategic Plan to address future service levels and operational needs.
+The Strategic Plan envisions an organizational culture that adheres to the District's Core Values (approved on November 17, 2021) and makes efficient and effective use of all available resources.
 The District is committed to focusing efforts on customer service, protecting public health and the environment, fiscal responsibility, communications, partnering with others, and creating the best possible workforce.

-The Strategic Plan is broken down into four broad categories with fourteen topic areas that define District responsibilities and services.
+The Strategic Plan is broken down into four broad categories with 15 topic areas that define District responsibilities and services.